Subscribe to updates

 Community Safety Update

 Councillor Oluwu Holmes provided an update on community safety, expressing solidarity with victims of recent violence in Catford and Hiddle Green.
-The council is committed to ensuring the safety of these areas and is working closely with the police to identify and bring those responsible to justice.
-Additional enforcement officers will be in place from January to increase street presence, and enforcement efforts will be integrated across the council to tackle anti-social behaviour.
+The council is committed to ensuring safety in these areas and is working closely with the police to identify and bring those responsible to justice.
+Additional enforcement officers will be in place from January to increase street presence, and enforcement work will be integrated across the council to tackle anti-social behaviour.
 Communication will be stepped up to inform residents on how to report concerns.

 16 Days of Activism Against Gender-Based Violence